This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Step 1: Measuring the Width of Your Dog Door

-When taking your dog’s width, make sure you measure their body…not their coat!
-Measuring for your dog’s coat can leave you with a much wider door than you really need.
+When measuring your dog’s width, measure their body…not the coat!
+Measuring your dog’s coat can give you a much wider door than you need.

-Alternatively, partially open an existing door and measure how wide it needs to be for your pet to walk through without squeezing.
+An alternative method is to use an existing door.
+Measure how wide it needs to be for your pet to walk through without squeezing.

 Step 2: Measuring the Height of Your Dog Door

-Next, you’ll want to measure the height of your dog.
+Next, measure the height of your dog.
 This should be from the floor to the shoulder or “withers” – not the head.
-Then, add approximately two inches for safe and easy movement, and you have the height of your door flap.
+Then, add two inches for safe and easy movement to get the required height of your door flap.

 Step 3: Measuring the Rise of Your Dog Door

-The rise or “step over” is the distance between the floor and bottom of the flap.
-This is, as the name implies, the height your dog will need to step over to get into or out of the house.
+The rise or “step over” is the distance between the floor and the bottom of the flap.
+This is the height your dog will need to step over to get into or out of the house.

-The bottom line here is that the height of the door flap plus the height of the step over should be around 1″ taller than the total height of your dog (from step 1).
-The step over should also be comfortable for your pet to walk over without hurting his joints, forcing an unnatural body position or causing him to crouch too low.
+The height of the door flap plus the height of the step over should be around 1″ taller than the height of your dog (from step 1).
+The step over should also be comfortable for your pet to walk over without hurting their joints, forcing an unnatural body position, or causing them to crouch too low.

 There is no precise way to measure the step over.
-Most dogs are comfortable with a three to five inch step-over, but this varies depending on age, size and health issues.
-The best way to nail this down is to test the size of your opening with cardboard or scrap wood and make sure your dog can go through it.
+Most dogs are comfortable with a three to five-inch step over, but this varies depending on age, size, and health issues.
+It’s a good idea to ask your dog to step over barriers of various heights to get a feel for what they are comfortable with.

 Also, remember that stepping over something high will get harder as your pet ages, so you may want to go lower in preparation for that time in their life.
 If your dog has arthritis or other joint issues, the step over will also need to be lower.